Routing is the mechanism by which a web server maps HTTP requests to a specific fragment in our application’s code.

 controller: Specifies the controller that will handle the request.action: Indicates the action or method within the controller.id?: An optional parameter.- A request to

-https://localhost:5001/Products/Details/5will map to theProductscontroller,Detailsaction, and pass the parameterid=5.
+https://localhost:5001/Products/Details/5will be mapped to theProductscontroller,Detailsaction, and will pass the parameterid=5.

-Conventional routing is used less in new projects, but you may encounter it in existing applications.
+Conventional routing is used less in new projects, but you might encounter it in existing applications.

 Combining Conventional and Attribute Routes

-It is possible to combine conventional and attribute routes in the same application (though it might not be a good idea 🙄).
+It’s possible to combine conventional and attribute routes in the same application (although it’s probably not a good idea 🙄).

 In this case, attribute routes take precedence over conventional routes.
 This means that if an action has an attribute route defined, it will be used instead of the conventional route.